Poverty Row

-Poverty Row is a slang term for small Hollywood studios that produced B movies from the 1920s to the 1950s, typically with much smaller budgets and lower production values than those of the major studios.
+Poverty Row was a group of small Hollywood studios that produced B movies from the 1920s to the 1950s, typically with much smaller budgets and lower production values than those of the major studios.
 Although many of these studios were based in the vicinity of Gower Street in Hollywood, the term does not necessarily relate to any specific physical location.

 Many of the films produced by Poverty Row studios were those of series in the Western, comedy, adventure and crime genres.

 Studios

-While some Poverty Row studios had a brief existence, releasing only a few films, others operated in a manner similar to that of major film studios such as Metro-Goldwyn-Mayer, Warner Bros. and Paramount Pictures, but on a much smaller scale.
+While some Poverty Row studios had a brief existence, releasing only a few films, others operated in a manner similar to that of major film studios such as Metro-Goldwyn-Mayer, Warner Bros.
+Pictures and Paramount Pictures, but on a much smaller scale.

 The most successful and enduring Poverty Row studios maintained permanent lots and recognizable standing sets, had cast and crew under contract and produced a more varied output than did the smaller firms.

 The primary Poverty Row studios included: